annabelleluo/ReinforcementLearning-racing-car/README.md

- # Develop an autonomous car racing agent
+ # Autonomous car racing agent

  To get started, follow the steps below to create the necessary environment and install the required dependencies.